OpenBB-finance/OpenBB/website/content/terminal/reference/econometrics/coint.md

 ---
 title: coint
-description: The Coint page provides users with an explanation and guideline on how to show co-integration between two timeseries.
+description: "The Coint page provides users with an explanation and guideline on how" to show co-integration between two timeseries.
 It includes parameter descriptions, usage, and examples.
 keywords: